 The Labrador Temperament

 When it comes to the Labrador’s temperament, again, as with people, the dog adapts and is influenced by their surrounding culture.
 As you will see in the comparisons below, the differences in the two breeds correlate to generalities about the differences in the American versus British cultures.

 To delineate which side of the family tree a Retriever belongs to, they’ve been classified into sub-groups.
 So now let’s take a look at the difference between the American and English Labrador.

 Where did the Labrador come from?
 Canada!
 To be more specific they came from Newfoundland Canada near the Labrador Sea.
 The people needed a dog that would love to fetch all day long, and not get tired of it.
 The Labrador gained massive popularity, for there willingness to fetch the fishermen’s catches and duck hunters kills.

 They also needed them to have a very soft mouth, a friendly demeanor, and most important a double coat so that they would not freeze up like a log the instant they jump into a cold lake, or the sea.

 The American Labrador is taller and leaner than her English cousin.
 The American Labrador has more of an athletic build and supple appearance.

 American labs are always eager and ready to be active, so it’s no surprise that these dogs are, for many.
 The preferred choice for field trials and hunting.
 When they’re not hunting though…

 The differences between American and English Labradors go beyond appearance.
 Can you guess which one is more energetic?

-Being bred for work, the American lab is still a great family pet but has a higher energy level than her English counterpart.
+Being bred for work, the American labrador is still a great family pet, but has a higher energy level than her English counterpart.
 You probably guessed it, right?